Skip to content

 We will cover what clabverter does in more details in the user manual some time later, but if you're curious, you can check the manifests it generates by running clabverter --stdout > manifests.yml and inspecting the manifests.yml file.

-In the background, clabverter created Containerlab custom resource (CR) in the clabernetes namespace that defines our topology and also created a set of config maps for each startup config used in the lab.
+In the background, clabverter created the Topology custom resource (CR) in the c9s-vlan5 namespace that defines our topology and also created a set of config maps for each startup config used in the lab.

 Verifying the deployment#

-Once clabverter is done, clabernetes controller casts its spell which is called reconciliation in k8s world.
-It takes the spec of the Containerlab CR (custom resource) and creates a set of deployments, config maps and services that are required to deploy the lab.
+Once clabverter is done, clabernetes controller casts its spell known as reconciliation in the k8s world.
+It takes the spec of the Topology CR and creates a set of deployments, config maps and services that are required for lab's operation.

 Let's run some verification commands to see what we have in our cluster so far.

-Looking in the Containerlab CR we can see that clabverter put original topology under the spec.config field.
-Clabernetes controller on its turn took the original topology and split it to sub-topologies that are outlined in the status.configs section of the resource:
+Looking in the Topology CR we can see that the original containerlab topology definition can be found under the spec.definition.containerlab field of the custom resource.
+Clabernetes took the original topology and split it to sub-topologies that are outlined in the status.configs section of the resource:

-kubectl get --namespace clabernetes Containerlabs srl02 -o yaml
+kubectl get --namespace c9s-vlan Topology vlan -o yaml

 spec: